context

 Community Service

-• Current Member, Washington Housing Conservancy Board
+• Former Member, Washington Housing Conservancy Board

 • Current Member, Whitman Walker Foundation Board

-• Member, Historical Society of Washington, DC
+• Former Member, Historical Society of Washington, DC

 • Pro-bono service, Samaritan Inns, The Partnership for a Drug-Free America, HEROES, Inc., March of Dimes, and Girl Scouts of the Nation’s Capital